Uber to test flying taxis in Melbourne

 Australia has given Uber the green light for its flying taxi business Down Under.

-The State Government of Victoria is supporting its plans and Susan Anderson, Uber regional general manager for Australia, New Zealand and North Asia, said the Victoria Government had recognised the role ridesharing played in the future of transport.
+The State Government of Victoria has signed a memorandum of understanding with Uber and Susan Anderson, Uber regional general manager for Australia, New Zealand and North Asia, said the Victoria Government had recognised the role ridesharing played in the future of transport.

 Melbourne was chosen as the third launch city for Uber Air given its demographic and geospatial factors, and culture of innovation, Anderson said.